Patrick van der Eem: Joran van der Sloot undercover video

-On February 3, 2008, SBS 6 aired a program produced by de Vries in which one time Dutch suspect Joran van der Sloot discusses his knowledge of the Natalee Holloway case with van der Eem while riding in a car which contained hidden cameras.
+On February 3, 2008, SBS6 aired a program produced by de Vries in which one time Dutch suspect Joran van der Sloot discusses his knowledge of the Natalee Holloway case with van der Eem while riding in a car which contained hidden cameras.
 Van der Sloot is seen in the tape smoking marijuana.
 Van der Eem later said that he regularly used cocaine in front of van der Sloot over a seven-month period to retain his trust.
 The broadcast was watched by 7 million viewers in the Netherlands and was the most popular non-sports program in Dutch television history.
 Van der Eem was paid €25,000 for his work on the undercover report.

 In an exclusive interview with ABC News, van der Eem said that he first met van der Sloot in a Dutch casino in Nijmegen.
 Without introduction, he said, "Hey murderer!" in Papiamento, the language of Aruba, to gain van der Sloot's attention.
 Van der Eem said that he was "totally convinced Joran is telling the truth" in the recordings.
 Van der Eem said that ABC paid US$830,000 to secure the rights to broadcast the program in the United States.

 Aruban prosecutor Hans Mos said that he took the "very impressive" taped account "very seriously" and that he would reopen the investigation.
 However, the evidence was deemed insufficient to warrant re-arrest.
 Although the taped confession appeared damning, van der Sloot argued that he was lying to impress van der Eem, who he believed to be a drug dealer.